Metacrafters0x1/ethproof_Project/README.md

     uint256 public totalSupply = 0;
 ```

-"Tokening" is the name of the Solidity contract. tokenName and tokenSymbol represent the name and symbol of the token, respectively. totalSupply stores the total number of tokens issued, initialized to 0.
+"firstcontract" is the name of the Solidity contract. tokenName and tokenSymbol represent the name and symbol of the token, respectively. totalSupply stores the total number of tokens issued, initialized to 0.

 ## 3. Mapping